LukeShortCloud/rootpages/src/openstack.rst

 Introduction
 ------------

-This guide is aimed to help guide Cloud Administrators through deploying, managing, and upgrading OpenStack.
+This guide is aimed to help Cloud Administrators through deploying, managing, and upgrading OpenStack.

 Versions
 ~~~~~~~~